Do I Need Therapy?

 Takeaway

-It can be difficult to know when to attend therapy.
+It can be difficult to know when to attend therapy with therapists.
 While it may be tempting to cope with life's challenges on your own, sometimes having a supportive individual or therapist in your corner can help you move through different struggles with more ease.
 If you're experiencing a life challenge that is causing you to change aspects of your day-to-day life, it may be time to seek professional support in the form of a therapist.
 Online therapy provides convenient, low-cost options to fit therapy into your life.
 If you think you may benefit from therapy, consider connecting with potential therapists via an online therapist page such as BetterHelp.

 Explore mental health and healing in therapy